Nightmare Alley (1947 film): Reception

+The picture goes careful just short of all that might have made it very interesting ...
+Even so, two or three sharply comic and cynical scenes make it worth seeing – Power's wrangle over "God" ... and every scene in which Taylor Holmes impersonates a skeptical but vulnerable industrialist.
+In any mature movie context these scenes would be no better than all right, and an intelligently trashy level of all right, at that; but this kind of wit and meanness is so rare in movies today that I had the added special pleasure of thinking, "Oh, no; they won't have the guts to do that."
+But they do; as long as they have any nerve at all, they have quite a lot.
+The rest of the show is scarcely better than average.

-In Time magazine (November 24, 1947), film critic James Agee wrote:
+In Time magazine (November 24, 1947), film critic James Agee further wrote:

 "Nightmare Alley" would be unbearably brutal for general audiences if it were played for all the humour, cynicism and malign social observation that are implicit in it.
 It would be unbearably mawkish if it were played too solemnly.
 Scripter Jules Furthman and Director Edmund Goulding have steered a middle course, now and then crudely but on the whole with tact, skill and power.
 They have seldom forgotten that the original novel they were adapting is essentially intelligent trash, and they have never forgotten that on the screen pretty exciting things can be made of trash.
 From top to bottom of the cast, the playing is good.
-Joan Blondell, as the fading carnival queen, is excellent and Tyrone Power – who asked to be cast in the picture – steps into a new class as an actor".
+Joan Blondell, as the fading carnival queen, is excellent and Tyrone Power— who asked to be cast in the picture—steps into a new class as an actor.